Mikea15/mikea15.github.io/_posts/2013-04-14-github-activity.md

   - github
   - programming
 ---
-So I&#8217;ve decided to put some of my work on github.
-I&#8217;ve been updating ChocoboHeaven.com yesterday and I might put it on github.
-I have a bunch of other little code snippets and projects that I&#8217;ll put there, so anyone can look at that.
+So I've decided to put some of my work on github.
+I've been updating ChocoboHeaven.com yesterday and I might put it on github.
+I have a bunch of other little code snippets and projects that I'll put there, so anyone can look at that.

 Going Open Source :)